-Before any installation steps, it is suggested that the section on "Possible Measurement Errors" be read carefully starting on Page 13 and the pan thoroughly checked to be sure that it is free from any obvious deficiencies.
-That section of the instructions will also be of assistance in selecting the best location for the measuring element on a particular pan.
+Before installing, check the pan thoroughly to be sure that it is free from any obvious deficiencies, and read "Possible Measurement Errors" starting on page 12.
+This section will also help in selecting the best location for the measuring element on a particular pan.

-Weld a I-I/4" NPT pipe coupling on the entrainment separator or pan vapor line (or tap the hole I-I/4" NPT in the case of cast iron construction) to receive the measuring element.
-It may be horizontal or slope upward for greater installation convenience but a downward slope should be avoided because it would be possible for flashing water droplets to run down to the last 2" sensitive portion of the vapor bulb and cool it.
-Measure the internal clearance to be sure that the vapor bulb will not strike any obstruction that could demote it and screw in the element, positioning it so that the I" square window is on the downstream side relative to vapor flow; flashing water will then be swept away from the vapor bulb.
+Weld a 1-1/4" NPT pipe coupling on the entrainment separator or pan vapor line (or tap the hole 1-1/4" NPT in the case of cast iron construction) to receive the measuring element.
+It may be horizontal or slope upward for greater installation convenience, but a downward slope should be avoided because it is possible for flashing water droplets to run down to the last 2" sensitive portion of the vapor bulb and cool it.
+Measure the internal clearance to be sure that the vapor bulb will not strike any obstruction that could demote it.
+Screw in the element, positioning it so that the 1" square window is on the downstream side relative to vapor flow; flashing water will then be swept away from the vapor bulb.